flotiq/gatsby-starter-boilerplate/README.md

    flotiq start [flotiqApiKey] [projectName] https://github.com/flotiq/gatsby-starter-boilerplate.git
     ```
     * `flotiqApKey` - Read and write API key to your Flotiq account
-    * `projectName` - project name or project path (if you wish to start or import data from the current directory - use `.`)
+    * `projectName` - project name or project path (if you wish to start project in or import data from the current directory - use `.`)

 2. **You can also start the project from template using Gatsby CLI**